Ravenholdt-TC/SimcScripts/README.md

 ## TrinketSimulation

 Usage:
-1. Create a simulation profile file in the `profiles/Templates` folder.
+1. Create a simulation profile file in your `profiles/Templates` class folder.
 This file defines the base character to simulate.
-2. (Optional) Create a custom trinket list file called `TrinketList_<NAME>.json` in the profiles folder.
+2. (Optional) Create a custom trinket list file in the `profiles/TrinketLists` folder.
 This file defines all trinkets to simulate.
 (See `TrinketList_Melee_Agility.json` for an example.)
 3. Run `TrinketSimulation.rb`.
 It will ask you to select the profiles.